April 5, 2012

-Running higher voltages at lower currents means smaller cables which use less copper, weigh less, take up less space and cost less.
-Running three-phase power instead of single-phase power means fewer cables which simplifies deployment as well as the benefits of smaller cables, less copper, less weight and less cost.
+Running higher voltages at lower currents means smaller cables that use less copper, weigh less, take up less space, and cost less.
+Running three-phase power instead of single-phase power means fewer cables which simplify deployment as well as the benefits of smaller cables, less copper, less weight, and less cost.

 Plugs and receptacles are also less expensive at higher voltages and lower current ratings.
 For example, a 30A 400V three phase Wye (16.6kVA) plug (Hubbell NEMA L22-30P) costs $32 and the receptacle costs $41.
 A 60A 208V three phase Delta (17.3kVA) plug (Mennekes IEC309 460P9W) costs $166 and the receptacle costs $216.
 The plug / receptacle combination is $73 vs. $382.

 There are other benefits to higher voltages.
 By eliminating voltage transformations, 400V power reduces energy costs by approximately 2-3% relative to 208V distribution and approximately 4-5% relative to 120V distribution.